thanpolas/grunt-closure-tools/README.md

 * **[Builder](https://developers.google.com/closure/library/docs/closurebuilder)** Concatenate your JS codebase to a single file, optionally also compile it
 * **[DepsWriter](https://developers.google.com/closure/library/docs/depswriter)** Calculate dependencies of your JS files and generate `deps.js`

-## Warning - Unmaintained Version

-This is the last version that is compatible with Grunt 0.3.x

-From here on all new development will happen for the 0.4.x grunt version.

 ## Getting Started
 Install the module with: `npm install grunt-closure-tools`